fabiangunzinger/blog/_posts/2021-03-28-github-essentials.md

 - Create an [issue](https://guides.github.com/features/issues/) for each task.

 - Close issues automatically by mentioning their number in the pull request that completes the task.

+- Using `gh pr create --fill` from a topic branch that I want to merge automatically creates a pull request to main with the branch name as the title and all the commits to the branch as the body.
+Using commit messages meaningful and linking issues (I'm gonna use `Fixes #<number>` as a convention) makes this a super convenient way to track changes to the main branch in a transparent way.

+- So, when I work on a new feature or issue, I create a branch with a meaningful name, write meaningful commits, add `Fixes #<number>` to the final commit, and then use `gh pr create --fill` and `gh pr merge` to create a pull request an merge it.